Back | Home | Aller à version française

 Indiciality (indicium), encouraged by the integrating senses of Homo and by its neutralizing, comparative, generalizing, abstractive brain, powerfully contributes to Homo's global perception of the environment.
 Because of its vague, its blur, its omnipresence and its multi directional-character, indiciality gives the edifice of the hominid *woruld an in(de)finitely large base.
 It is also sufficiently available for its *woruld to become in(de)finitely high and varied.
 Indicia are salient and especially pregnant in the literal sense of pregnance; in Greek, the indicium was known as "tek-mèrion", from the same root as giving birth: "tikteïn".

 If the capacity to trigger and maintain a fire burning was a major anthropological event, it is for its technical consequences, particularly food-related, but also for its semiotic implications.
 No object is as rich in abounding indicialities than the flame, its metamorphoses and returns.
-It is therefore not irrelevant for the anthropogeny that fire first appeared 0,5 million years ago, or much earlier, if this is confirmed by the study of their magnetism that some terracotta from the African Rift, dated around 1,5 million years ago, result of an artifice and not of nature (volcanism, etc.).
+It is therefore not irrelevant for the anthropogeny that fire first appeared 0,5 million years ago, or much earlier, if the study of their magnetism confirms that some terracotta from the African Rift, dated around 1,5 million years ago, result of an artifice and not of nature (volcanism, etc.).

 4C.
 The birth of inferences